11/26/2024

 President and CEO

-Well, first of all, I think John just tried to explain that even we won a design win from China, because the design cycle usually is two to three years instead of five to six years.
-So the impact, every Chinese design win doesn't matter if it's one or in pipeline, you only occupy three out of six years of that funnel.
-So that's why, just from that point of view, China represents smaller than the reality, because all the other projects like US or Europe or even Japan, Korea, usually any design win is five to six years of pipeline.
-So I think that's one reason John tried to say is because that two to three year design cycle, it makes China number smaller than it should be.
+Well, first of all, I think John just tried to explain that even we won a design win from China, Because the design cycle usually is two to three years instead of five to six years.
+So the impact, every Chinese design wing, doesn't matter if it's one or in pipeline, you only occupy three out of six years of that funnel.
+So that's why, just from that point of view, China represents smaller than the reality.
+Because all the other projects like U.S. or Europe or even Japan, Korea, usually any design wing is five to six years of pipeline.
+So I think that's one reason that John tried to say is because of that two to three year design cycle, you make China number smaller than it should be.
+Thanks, guys.

 speaker